luispedro/pythonvision_org/tutorial.md

 [^3]: For the curious, I contrast stretched the image for this tutorial.

 [^4]: If you are not too familiar with Python, you might not be
-    confortable with the *dna // 2* notation.
+    comfortable with the *dna // 2* notation.
 While 4 divided by 2 is
     obviously 2, it is not always clear what 3 divided by 2 should be.
     The *integer division* answer is that it’s 1 (with remainder 1), while the *floating-point division* answer is that it is 1.5.
 In